 INTERPRETATION: Progression to type 2 diabetes in people at high risk of diabetes can be markedly reduced with interventions designed to correct underlying pathophysiological disturbances (ie, impaired insulin secretion and resistance) in a real-world setting.

 Kidney & Diabetes

 Armato, John P; DeFronzo, Ralph A; Abdul-Ghani, Muhammad; and Ruby, Ron J, "Successful treatment of prediabetes in clinical practice using physiological assessment (STOP DIABETES)."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 717.